huawei-csl/oss_eda_base/README.md

 # oss-eda-base

-Shared Docker base image providing common EDA toolchain and Python env for DGFE, Flowy, and related projects.
+Shared Docker base image providing common EDA toolchain and Python env for GENIAL, Flowy, and related projects.
 It now bakes `oss_eda_flow_scripts` into the image so overlays don’t need to vendor it.

 ## Submodule Setup